Bright traveling breathers in media with long-range, nonconvex dispersion: Results

 where {$\gamma(c) =\frac{\sqrt{-2c}}{6\sqrt{(2c+1)+\sqrt{8c+1}}}\frac{-5-4c-5\sqrt{8c+1}}{4c-1-\sqrt{8c+1}}$} and $\tilde{k}(c) \equiv \sqrt{\frac{-(2c+1)-\sqrt{8c+1}}{2c}}$ is determined by inverting $c= \partial_{\tilde{k}}\omega_0(\tilde{k},1)$.
-All NLS-{like envelope} solitons, {enclosing several carrier wave oscillations within the breather core} lie close to the two-parameter surface $T = \mathcal{T}(\tilde{a},c)$. {These breather cores decay rapidly to a very small amplitude ($a\ll 1$) periodic background.} This surface is depicted in Fig.~\ref{Bifurcation-diagram-BBM-3D} (b).
-The parameters $(\tilde{a},c,T)$ associated with each computed traveling breather are also rendered in the figure.
+All NLS-{like envelope} solitons that {enclose several carrier wave oscillations within the breather core}, lie close to the two-parameter surface $T = \mathcal{T}(\tilde{a},c)$. {These breather cores decay rapidly to a very small-amplitude ($a\ll 1$) periodic background.} This surface is depicted in Fig.~\ref{Bifurcation-diagram-BBM-3D}(b).
+The parameters $(\tilde{a},c,\;{\rm and}\;T)$ associated with each computed traveling breather are also rendered in the figure.
 In the weakly nonlinear regime, the traveling breathers of all five families reside close to $T=\mathcal{T}(\tilde{a},c)$.
-Eventually, they depart from the surface, exhibiting a larger time period than weakly nonlinear theory predicts. {For the families $1$-$4$, the strongly nonlinear breathers limit to enclosing very few carrier oscillations within the breather cores, with the envelope widths being comparable to the cnoidal (background) carrier wavelength.
-An exception in this regard is the family-5; wherein the breather core possesses a slowly varying envelope despite a large amplitude $\Tilde{a}$.} {As a final remark, we draw attention to families 2 and 3, computed on domains with $L=100$ and $250$ respectively and seeded with an identical NLS envelope soliton (see Figs. ~\ref{Bifurcation-diagram-BBM-3D}).
+Eventually, they depart from the surface, exhibiting a larger time period than weakly nonlinear theory predicts. {For families $1$-$4$, the strongly nonlinear breathers limit to enclosing very few carrier oscillations within the breather cores, with the envelope widths being comparable to the cnoidal (background) carrier wavelength.
+An exception in this regard is family 5; wherein the breather core possesses a slowly varying envelope despite a large amplitude $\Tilde{a}$.} {As a final remark, we draw attention to families 2 and 3, computed on domains with $L=100$ and $250$ respectively, and seeded with an identical NLS envelope soliton (see Fig.~\ref{Bifurcation-diagram-BBM-3D}).
 The role of the computational domain length as an additional parameter (besides $c$ and $T$) is clear, as the scatter plots diverge noticeably beyond the weakly nonlinear regime owing to the different induced phase shift $\sigma$.}